6 West African Books with Unconventional Approaches to Gender and Power

 Two half-sisters grow up not knowing about each other.
 One sister becomes the “wench” of a British officer, unable to claim the title of “wife” — “wife” being a word reserved for white women.
 The other sister becomes a slave to the British, and goes on to give birth to a girl who also becomes a slave in Mississippi, USA.
 The bulk of literary criticism on Homegoing thus far has focused on the slave narrative and the purported complicity of Africans in selling themselves.
 What interests me, however, is the highly women-focused bent of the novel, the story really beginning with Esi and Effia.
 Though men certainly have their parts in the novel, these women are at once the subject and object of the story, both the water and the fire, whose lineages scald and flow into contemporary times.
 Effie and Esi are the ancestral characters whose spirits linger, long after they themselves, and their husbands, are gone.

-This beautiful, compact novel is a meditation on female aging and desire, as Dr. Morayo Da Silva, a seventy-four year old Nigerian woman living in San Francisco, narrates aspects of her life, past and present, in delightfully witty and poignant prose.
+This beautiful, compact novel is a meditation on female aging and desire, as Dr. Morayo Da Silva, a 74-year-old Nigerian woman living in San Francisco, narrates aspects of her life, past and present, in delightfully witty and poignant prose.
 Aging was never so hip, femininity never as powerful.

 There is a married couple here.
 In fact, no, there are two married couples in this utterly beautiful and absorbing novel — Cameroonians Neni and Jende Jonga, and Americans Cindy and Clark Edwards.
 And yet, it is a triangular affair.
 Imagine an equilateral triangle where two sides are represented by each couple and the third by a country.
 You see, both couples are also in the midst of a tumultuous love affair with America.
 America becomes a genderless character whose power crumbles as the financial crisis takes root and the human story progresses.